pdaambrosio/golang_webdriver_version/README.md

 go run main.go
 ```

-But I recommend to build the program with the following command:
+But, I recommend to build the program with the following command:

 For Linux: